jedisct1/rust-sthash/README.md

 The current code is portable, written in safe Rust, and has a lot of room for optimization.

-However, it is already consistently faster than optimized BLAKE2bp implementations on all platforms.
+However, it is already consistently faster than optimized BLAKE2bp and BLAKE3 implementations on all common platforms.

 You can expect future versions to be even faster.